Fase Black & White Floor Lamp

 Manufacturer: Brilliant AG, Brilliantstraße 1, D-27442 Gnarrenburg, Germany.

-Other versions: Produced in several colours, also made as a table lamp and chandelier.
+Other versions: This Fase black & white floor lamp was produced in several colours.
+It was also made as a table lamp and as a chandelier.

 Brilliant AG was founded in 1951 as Brillantglashütte oHG / Lippold and Tschammer in Gnarrenburg, Germany as a glass making company.
 In 1953, the glass-works started to produce bar pendant bowls out of glass.
 These lamp fittings were the first step towards the exclusive production of lighting fixtures.